 - This website provides information about panic disorder and how its symptoms are similar to ones experienced with heart attacks, thyroid disorders and breathing disorders.
 It also explains the link between panic disorder and agoraphobia, because people with panic disorder fear returning to places where they have had a panic attack.

-- Mental Health Connections is a joint project of SummitStone Health Partners and the Health District, providing mental health and substance abuse resources for Larimer County residents.
+- Mental Health Connections is a joint project of SummitStone Health Partners and the Health District, providing mental health resources for Larimer County residents.

 - Search this site to find a therapist or other mental health professional in the Fort Collins area.

 - Search the library collection for books about panic disorder, or use the library's health, sciences and technology databases.

 - This collection of web links, organized by site type, will help you find the health information you're looking for.